umr-lops/phyocean-envs/README.md

 ⚠️ bash & zsh shell on Linux & OS X only

-microMamba is an open-source implementation of Conda, it aims to be lighter and faster than Conda. microMamba is fully compatible with Conda package, repositories (conda-forge) and environment files.
+microMamba is an open-source implementation of Conda, it aims to be lighter and faster than Conda. microMamba is fully compatible with Conda packages, repositories (conda-forge) and environment files.

 First, install microMamba, read install instructions from [Mamba documentation](https://mamba.readthedocs.io/en/latest/micromamba.html).